Arjun491/Ticket_Tracker_System_Macro/README.md

-## 2. Main feature of Ticket Management tool is to:
+## 2. Main feature of Ticket Management tool is:

  - Perform CRUD- CREAT READ, UPDATE AND DELETE operation on database
  - Perform data validation